issacdowling/selfhostedsmarthomeguide/README.md

 from datetime import datetime
 ```

 Because of the interesitng methods of writing AM ("ey em") and PM ("peey em"), this might not sound right if you use a different TTS voice to me.
-However, on the southern british female voice for larynx, they sound much better than the deault, and it now speaks in 12-hour.
+However, on the southern english female voice for larynx, they sound much better than the deault, and it now speaks in 12-hour.

 Also, I earlier asked you to remove all of the predone sentences in rhasspy, which would include the GetTime ones.
 Here's what to add to your sentences:
 ```